 Student Organization Process and Sanctions

-Student Organizations (including fraternities, sororities, and club sports teams) are responsible for knowing and complying with all Policies listed in the Code of Conduct [PDF] as well all supplemental Policies from the departments or organizations they are associated with.
+Student Organizations (including Fraternities, Sororities, all sports teams and other groups recognized by the University) should serve as role models to their peers in upholding Drexel University's values and standards.
+Student Organizations are responsible for knowing and complying with all policies listed in the Code of Conduct [PDF] as well all supplemental policies from the departments or organizations they are associated with.
 Student Organizations, like individual Students, are responsible for the conduct of their members both on and off Drexel University campuses.